thefhtamim/bella-olonje/README.md

 <h1>Bella Olonje</h1>
-A beatiful landing page for restaurant built with HTML, CSS and JavaScript.
+A beatiful landing page for restaurant built with HTML, CSS and JavaScript

 <div align="center">
   <h3>